-Since there is no intention of extinguishing the pension obligations in the near term, the obligations are calculated by using the going concern actuarial basis.
-As underlying conditions change over time, going concern assumptions adopted by the Board of Managers may also change, which could cause a material change in the actuarial value of pension obligations.
+Since the intention is the DBPP continues into the future indefinitely, the obligations of the DBPP are calculated by using the going concern actuarial basis.
+As underlying conditions change over time, going concern assumptions adopted by the Board of Directors may also change, which could cause a material change in the actuarial value of pension obligations.